-Federal Laws and Fisheries Act (Government of Canada 1985) Regulations Species at Risk Act (Government of Canada 2002a) (Applicable Environmental Quality Guidelines (CCME 2021) Environmental Standards) Provincial and Provincial Regional Laws and Regulations to Consider as Riparian Areas Protection Act and Riparian Areas Protection Regulation (Government of BC 1997) Guidance Provides assessment methods for determining streamside protection and enhancement area setbacks from watercourses.
+Federal Laws and Fisheries Act (Government of Canada 1985) Regulations Species at Risk Act (Government of Canada 2002a) (Applicable Environmental Quality Guidelines (CCME 2021) Environmental Standards) Environmental Quality Suidemies (Solvie 2021) , Provincial Provincial and Regional Laws and 1.01 Regulations to Consider as Riparian Areas Protection Act and Riparian Areas Protection Regulation (Government of BC 1997) Guidance Provides assessment methods for determining streamside protection and enhancement area setbacks from watercourses.
 Assessment methods could be applied to Malahat lands.
 Local governments are expected to meet or exceed standards for assessment under the Act.
 WSA (Government of BC 2014a) Water Sustainability Regulation (Government of BC 2016a) Permitting process and fees for surface water not relevant to Malahat Nation.
 Definitions provided within Act and Regulations are useful to Malahat in creating Environmental Assessment Law.
 Provides standards for diversion and use of water resources (such as critical environmental flow threshold), enforcement and penalties which could be applied to a Malahat Environmental Protection Law.
 Existing Malahat Malahat LUP Laws, Policies and Restricts development within 30m of a watercourse.
 Regulations Malahat CCP Existing Guidelines and Develop With Care 2014: Environmental Guidelines for Urban and Rural Land Development in British Columbia (Government of BC 2014) Best Management Practices Provides guidance and BMPs for maintaining environmental values during development.
-Land Development Guidelines for the Protection of Aquatic Habitat (DFO and MELP 1992). • Provides federal BMPs when working in around fish and fish habitat. • Standards and Best Practices for Instream Works (WLAP 2004). • Provides provincial BMPs when working in around fish and fish habitat.
+Land Development Guidelines for the Protection of Aquatic Habitat (DFO and MELP 1992).
+Provides federal BMPs when working in around fish and fish habitat.
+Standards and Best Practices for Instream Works (WLAP 2004).
+Provides provincial BMPs when working in around fish and fish habitat.
 Terms and Conditions for Changes in and About a Stream Specified by Ministry of Forests, Lands, and Natural Resource Operations Habitat Officer, West Coast Region (Vancouver Island and Gulf Islands) (FLNRO 2011).
-Provides: Species-specific instream work reduced risk windows; Fish passage criteria; and Best practices for work in and about a watercourse as a condition for Water Sustainability Act Notifications and Change Approvals.
-British Columbia Approved Water Quality Guidelines: Aquatic Life, Wildlife &amp; Agriculture (ENV 2019).
+Provides: 0 Species-specific instream work reduced risk windows; Fish passage criteria; and Best practices for work in and about a watercourse as a condition for Water Sustainability Act Notifications and Change Approvals.
+British Columbia Approved Water Quality Guidelines: Aquatic Life, Wildlife & Agriculture (ENV 2019).
 Provides water quality guidelines for the protection of aquatic life including short-term and long-term objectives, specific to BC water quality conditions.

 Canada-wide Strategy for the Management of Municipal Wastewater Effluent (CCME 2009).
 Provides a harmonized framework to manage municipal wastewater discharges to surface waters with federal discharge criteria.
 Proposed Response Malahat Environmental Monitoring Program: Develop an environmental education and watercourse stewardship/stream keeper program: Partner with environmental professionals for training and monitoring assistance.
 Create a program for monitoring and managing beachfront erosion.
 Monitor instream works or riparian works during development or infrastructure upgrades.
 Education classes on traditional and responsible fishing practices; Survey watercourses for habitat enhancement opportunities, such as fish passage issues, habitat complexing and erosion protection.
 Bioinventory of fish and invertebrates to determine baseline conditions for future development or incorporation into stormwater management planning.
 Conduct a Land Issues Inventory: Identify sources of stormwater and runoff input into watercourses and areas of beachfront erosion.
 Develop an Environmental Protection Law that identifies water quality standards, riparian habitat assessment and protections, and instream work standards and prohibitions.
-Develop Erosion and Sediment Control criteria for developers and tenants to a standards and provide criteria for developers and tenants to a standards and provide criteria for developers and tenants to a standards and provide criteria for developers and tenants to a standards and provide criteria for developers and tenants to a standards and provide criteria for developers and tenants to a standards for the standards and provide criteria for developers and tenants to a standards and provide criteria for developers and tenants to a standards and provide criteria for developers and tenants to a standards and provide criteria for developers and tenants to a standards and provide criteria for developers and tenants to a standards and provide criteria for developers and tenants to a standards and provide criteria for developers and tenants to a standards and provide criteria for developers and tenants to provide criteria protect aquatic resources within Zoning and Development Law and requirements for CEMPs (Section 4.2.2).
+Develop a Zoning and Development Law to provide criteria to meet stormwater quality and flow objectives.
+Develop Erosion and Sediment Control criteria for developers and tenants to protect aquatic resources within Zoning and Development Law and requirements for CEMPs (Section 4.2.2).